cesoun/cesoun/README.md

 5. C#

 ## Cloud Platforms
 I have also explored quite a bit of the cloud during my professional, educational and personal expereince.
-My primary platforms are typically
+My primary platform(s) and knowledge lie with
-`AWS` and `DigitalOcean` for most of my personal projects and most my knowledge lies.
+`AWS` and `DigitalOcean`.

-I do know my way around `Azure`, `GCloud` and `Heroku`.
+I do however know my way around `Azure`, `GCloud` and `Heroku`.

 ## Other things
 There are quite a few other technologies, frameworks & libraries so I'll try and list them here in a *somewhat* neat fashion.